Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Preliminaries on Numerical Methods

 \section{Preliminaries on Numerical Methods}

-The collision-avoidance constraints and the state uncertainties pose great challenges to the numerical solver.
-In the following subsections, we will present the local reduction method that tackles the infiniteness of the constraints and the external active-set method, which efficiently handles a significant number of constraints, especially when most constraints are inactive at an optimal solution.
-Afterwards, we review the \gls{zoro} method, which efficiently solves robust \glspl{ocp}.
+The collision-avoidance constraints and the state uncertainties pose great challenges to numerical solvers.
+In the following subsections, we present the local reduction method for tackling infinitely many constraints, the external active-set method for handling a significant number of constraints, and the \gls{zoro} method for efficiently solving robust \glspl{ocp}.